williamli9300/CullRawByJPG/README.md

 ## Compatibility, Dependencies, & Requirements
 - Written in and requires Python 3.
-- Requires the python [Send2Trash library](https://pypi.org/project/Send2Trash/).
+- Requires the Python [Send2Trash library](https://pypi.org/project/Send2Trash/).
 Install using `python3 -m pip install Send2Trash` in Command Prompt or Terminal, or by following instructions given on the project page.
 - Works with extensions that are both UPPERCASE or lowercase (e.g. `.CR3` and `.cr3`).
 - Works with JPEGs using both `.JPG`/`.jpg` and `.JPEG`/`.jpeg` extensions.
-- In theory, works on both Windows and macOS, but only tested on Windows 11.
+- In theory, this script works on both Windows and macOS, but only tested on Windows 11.
 - A folder containing RAW and JPEG files with the same names (minus extension).
 The script will search for RAW files without a correspondingly named JPEG file.